The Cost of Procrastination

 - Bob on the other hand, puts off his investing program.
 Finally, at age 60, he begins setting aside $25,000 a year into an account that earns a hypothetical 6%.

 - They’ll both have contributed equal amounts.
 Sally has the magic of compound interest working for her.
-When they both reach age 70, Sally’s account balance is nearly twice the size of Bob’s.
+When they both reach age 70, Sally’s account balance is near twice the size of Bob’s.

 Procrastination can be costly, and as Bob learned, when you get a late start, it can be difficult to make up for lost time.
 Call today and let’s get started now.